opendp/deployments-registry-ui/content/schema.md

 order: 5
 ---

 Entries in the registry conform to a standard schema.
-The overview below is generated from the [authoritative JSON Schema](https://github.com/opendp/deployments-registry-data/blob/main/schemas/deployments-schema.yaml).
+The summary below may be slightly behind the latest version of the [JSON Schema](https://github.com/opendp/deployments-registry-data/blob/main/schemas/deployments-schema.yaml) and [data entry template](https://github.com/opendp/deployments-registry-data/blob/main/tests/good_deployments/template.yaml).

 <style>
     #schema-table td {